-The Department of Medicine plays a key role in undergraduate and postgraduate teaching, underpinned by internationally renowned research.
+We play a key role in undergraduate and postgraduate teaching, underpinned by internationally-renowned research.

 Obstetrics and Gynaecology has very active research and teaching programmes.
 Our teaching has been awarded student prizes.
 Our international research uses both clinical and laboratory approaches, and we have collaborations and interdisciplinary links.